learning-unlimited/ESP-Website/docs/admin/releases/06/README.rst

 - Expensive database queries that used to occur during student registration workflows were found and eliminated.
 This should improve the performance during registration.

-- Display improvements to scheduling checks: it is now possible to load each check independently of others, refresh individual checks, sort, and hide rows.

 - Added room numbers to teacher check-in for all timeblocks.